charlieschwabacher/gestalt/docs/getting-started.md

 Prerequisites:
 --------------

-You will need Node and NPM, and PostgreSQL to be installed and running.
+You will need Node, NPM, and PostgreSQL, and to make sure that postgres is running.

 If you don't have [postgres](https://www.postgresql.org/) already, the easiest way to install it on a mac is with [homebrew](http://brew.sh/).